 In a prior fiscal year, the Developer advanced \$33,663 to the District in order to fund costs associated with the anticipated issuance of Bonds.
-The advanced amounts are expected to be repaid to the Developer with proceeds from a future Bond issuance.
+The advanced amounts were expected to be repaid to the Developer with proceeds from a future Bond issuance.
+However, after the issuance of the Series 2024 Bonds, it has been determined that the District will not reimburse the Developer.
+Amounts have been reclassified as Developer contributions in the statement of activities.